- An experimental immunology drug from Eli Lilly has scored positive data in a mid-stage study of Crohn's disease patients.

 Newer therapies like AbbVie's upadacitinib and Celgene's ozanimod may further crowd the Crohn's drug market down the line as well.
 Yet the greatest challenge will arguably be in plaque psoriasis.

 There, Johnson & Johnson and Novartis each have a blockbuster product in Stelara (ustekinumab) and Cosentyx (secukinumab).
-Taltz also holds an indication for plaque psoriasis, as is on pace to surpass $1 billion in revenue this year.
+Taltz also holds an indication for plaque psoriasis, and is on pace to surpass $1 billion in revenue this year.

 All those drugs work by inhibiting members of a large class of pro-inflammatory proteins called interleukins.
 Cosentyx and Taltz target interleukin 17A, or IL-17A, while Stelara goes after IL-23.
 Notably, mirikizumab also goes after a subunit of IL-23.